Pest Control For Rats & Rat extermination

 There is a myth that Alberta is rat free.
-While it is true that Alberta has largely eradicated the province of these pests, rat control is necessary to guard against complacency and maintain the positive status quo.
+While it is true that Alberta has largely eradicated the province of these pests, Pest control for Rats & Rat extermination is necessary to guard against complacency and maintain the positive status quo.
 Rats have the capability to spread throughout Alberta just as easily today as they could in the past.

 Due to the unique history and successful outcome of Alberta’s rat eradication project, please don’t hesitate to contact us as soon as you think there might be a problem, especially a rat infestation.
-You can confidentially discuss your situation with us, and if needed a licensed and experienced rat exterminator will assess the situation and inform you of the findings and your options.
+You can confidentially discuss your situation with us, and if needed a licensed and experienced rat exterminator will assess the situation and inform you of the findings and your options regarding Pest control for Rats & Rat extermination.

 Types of Rats in Alberta